AMES Type 7: Type 80 arrives

 Further work on Green Garlic continued to be successful.
 The first operational units, now known as AMES Type 80, began to be installed in 1953, years ahead of the 1957 date initially expected for the original Microwave Early Warning unit.
-As additional changes were made, a new version emerged, Mark III, that could handle the GCI role as well.
+As additional changes were made, a new version emerged, Mark III, that had enough resolution that it could handle the GCI role as well.
 As these units also had an improved range of 250 miles, they eliminated the need for the Master Control Centers, handling interceptions directly from the Type 80's display over an even greater area.

 The Mark III's began to become operational in 1955, at which point the Type 7's were redundant.
-However, a small number of stations were kept in the new layout, mostly as gap fillers between the Type 80s stations.
+A small number of Type 7 stations were kept in the new layout, mostly as gap fillers between the Type 80s stations.
 For this role they were further upgraded, retaining the ROTOR electronics but adding a new antenna that greatly improved the horizontal resolution to better match that of the Type 80s.
 As part of this conversion they lost the ability to measure height, but this had already been addressed with the addition of separate height finder radars.